 Oregon was one of the first states to legalize MMJ.
 It did so via Measure 67 in 1998.
 From 1999 to 2005, the rate of cannabis use in the state was 45% higher than the general American population.
 It was only a matter of time before full legalization occurred.

-Can You Legally Buy CBD Oil in Oregon?
+Is CBD Oil Legal in Oregon?

 Regulation of CBD in Oregon